FlamingTempura/bibtex-tidy/README.md

                            --duplicates doi, key (warn if DOI or keys are identical)

-  --merge                  Merge duplicate entries - Merge duplicates entries.
-How
+  --merge                  Merge duplicate entries.
+Merge duplicates entries.
+How --no-merge               duplicates are identified can be set using the
-                           duplicates are identified can be set using the `duplicates` option.
+                           `duplicates` option.
 There are different ways to merge:
                            - first: only keep the original entry
                            - last: only keep the last found duplicate